GoogleCloudPlatform/community/tutorials/appengine-python-falcon/index.md

 Falcon is a high-performance Python framework for building cloud APIs.
 It encourages the REST architectural style, and tries to do as little as possible while remaining highly effective.

-In order to follow this guide, you will need to previously installed Python in your local machine.
+In order to follow this guide, you will need to install Python in your local machine.

 [python]: https://www.python.org/
 [falcon]: https://falconframework.org/